List of Canadian restaurant chains: Grinner's Food Systems Limited

 Grinners Food Systems Limited, the franchiser of Greco Pizza (since 1981) and Captain Sub, is a Truro, Nova Scotia-based company.
 It is owned by Trucorp Investments Incorporated.
 Trucorp, headquartered in Dieppe, New Brunswick, also owns Bonte Foods Limited, Frank and Gino's Restaurants, and Chris Brothers food products.

 Established in Moncton, New Brunswick in 1977, Greco Pizza is one of Atlantic Canada's largest pizza chains.
 Menu items include pizza, donair, salads, garlic fingers, and the restaurant's proprietary dipping sauces.
 Many of the over 170 locations in Quebec, Ontario, New Brunswick, Nova Scotia, and Newfoundland operate co-branded with Captain Submarine.
 Both are quick-service restaurants.

-Captain Submarine was acquired by Grinner's in 2002, when it only had 9 locations (21 fewer than it had in the 1980s).
+Captain Submarine was acquired by Grinner's in 2002, when it only had nine locations (21 fewer than it had in the 1980s).
 Many of the stores franchised since then also sell Greco Pizza items.
 The purchase brought the number of Grinners franchised restaurants from 111 to 120.

 Harvey's

+Harvey's is a quick service restaurant where customers are invited to choose their own toppings.